 A fee-only financial advisor earns transparent compensation directly from clients, offers unbiased advice, and limits conflicts of interest.

-A financial advisors is compensated in one of three different ways: commission, fee-based, and fee-only.
+A financial advisors is compensated in one of three different ways: fee-only, fee-based, or commission.

 Some financial advisors are fee-only.
 A fee-only financial advisor earns a flat fee, hourly rate, or a percentage of assets under management directly from their clients.